Zeald tries to ensure our websites work well on all modern and standards compliant browsers

 In the backend of our websites we support only the latest version of these popular and free web browsers:

-Other browsers such as safari may work, however we cannot guarantee that all functionality will work.
-As Firefox is free and available for all major platforms we recommend it.
+Other browsers such as safari may work, however, we cannot guarantee that all functionality will work.
+As Chrome & Firefox are free and available for all major platforms we recommend them.

 Some advanced functionality may require extra software all of which is available for free online: